 The last three decades have seen dramatic improvements in cancer survival, mainly due to advances in treatment and the increased detection of cancer at an early stage.
-With more than 10 million cancer survivors in the U.S. alone, concern has turned to potential late effects, particularly the development of a new malignancy.
-To identify groups of cancer survivors that are at increased risk for multiple primary cancers, Radiation Epidemiology Branch (REB) investigators led a collaborative effort to provide the first comprehensive population-based analysis of the risk of subsequent cancer in the U.S. [See New Malignancies Among Cancer Survivors: SEER Cancer Registries, 1973-2000 (Curtis RE, Freedman DM, Ron E, Ries LAG, Hacker D, Edwards B, Tucker P, Fraumeni JF, Jr., eds.)
-National Cancer Institute.
-NIH Publication No. 05-5302.
-Bethesda, MD, 2006 (available at SEER Monograph)].
+With more than 15 million cancer survivors in the U.S. alone, concern has turned to potential late effects, particularly the development of a new malignancy.
+To identify groups of cancer survivors who are at increased risk for multiple primary cancers, investigators in the Radiation Epidemiology Branch (REB) led a collaborative effort to provide the first comprehensive population-based analysis of the risk of subsequent cancer in the U.S., published in 2006 as a monograph entitled New Malignancies Among Cancer Survivors: SEER Cancer Registries, 1973-2000 (PDF, 3.1MB), Curtis RE, Freedman DM, Ron E, Ries LAG, Hacker D, Edwards B, Tucker P, Fraumeni JF, Jr., editors.

 The 500-page monograph utilized data from nine cancer registries participating in the Surveillance, Epidemiology, and End Results (SEER) Program from 1973 to 2000.
 The monograph describes the patterns of subsequent cancer risk for over 50 adult first primary cancers and 19 types of childhood cancers, by gender, age at initial diagnosis, time since diagnosis, initial treatment by radiation, and histologic type.
 Each chapter focuses on a specific initial cancer, presents the risk of subsequent cancers, and discusses potential causal mechanisms.
 The monograph provides a resource that will be useful to clinicians, researchers, policy makers, and cancer survivors, especially in tailoring appropriate guidelines and strategies for prevention and early detection of new malignancies.
 Other studies have evaluated risk of subsequent cancers for individual cancer types or groups of cancers, usually related to the late effects of treatment, but this report provides the first complete evaluation of subsequent cancer risk in the U.S.